 A. Follow the voting instructions on your VIF.
-You are able to vote by telephone, online, fax or mail (a prepaid envelope is provided for you).
-If you decide to fax or mail your VIF, please ensure that it is signed and dated in order to validate it.
+You are able to vote online or by mail (a prepaid envelope is provided for you).
+If you decide to mail your VIF, please ensure that it is signed and dated in order to validate it.
+If you properly complete your VIF, your proxyholder will vote your Class II Shares.